abarbour/pbe-data/README.md

   B
 ```

-The object `B` has a class and structure of:
+The object `B` contains the strain data and timestamps, and
+has a class and structure of:
 ```r
 > class(B)
 [1] "hfbsm" "lin"